anhxknguyen/anhxknguyen/README.md

 Hello!
-My name is Bon Nguyen, and I am a current sophomore at the University of Rochester.
+My name is Bon Nguyen, and I am a rising junior at the University of Rochester.